-Another issue with this approach to assessing the retest results is that the original purpose of the retesting process was patient care, not controlled research.
-Nonetheless, the retest group represents the complete set of negative ER/PR cases between 1997 and 2005 and therefore is unbiased for Newfoundland and Labrador.
+The original purpose of the retesting process was patient care, not controlled research.
+Nonetheless, the retest group represents the complete set of negative ER cases between 1997 and 2005 and therefore is unbiased for Newfoundland and Labrador.
 The characteristics of the Newfoundland and Labrador population could vary from the characteristics of study groups in the literature, but this issue has not been verified one way or another.

-7. Changes in ER/PR Scores after Retesting
+7. Changes in ER Scores after Retesting